 Then Stu comes up.
 We both jump on him and totally mess him up.
 He complains, but I know he likes being the center of attention again.

 So starts the bromance of Stu and Mike.
 After dinners at both houses, and with approval of both parents, the boys are hanging out constantly.
 When Mike gets sick of Stu, he dresses him down.
 Stu amazes us by actually listening to him.
 They seem to egg each other on during the bike rides and soon they are swimming in the same lane together.
 They push each other in their workouts.
 Scott and I laugh at the mini-me’s, seeing stupid things we had done being repeated.
 Scott and I face the problem of telling him he cannot have a sleepover until he stops being so gay in bed.

 “What’s gay about it?
-I thought gay was when you’re lame.”
+I thought gay is when you’re lame.”

 Sex Education 102.
 We need Coach Earl’s help but we forge ahead without guidance.

 “You won’t really understand your sexual feelings until you start going through puberty, so you have to believe us that there are things you don’t do until you’re ready.”

 It is not going well.
 We have already jumped to sex.

 Scott jumps in.
 “Forget that, just do what I say.
 If you stay at Mike’s house, don’t try to get in bed with him when you go to sleep.
 Stay in your own bed.”